LaureBrenot/msnoise_mutations/msnoise_watch/README.md

 # Setup Python and MSNoise
-1) In a prompt run "pyhon setup_msn_watch.py" with the data folder, compile_msnoise_C2.py, default.py, msnoise.py, and msnoise_mutations.py all in the same folder.\
+1) In a prompt run "python setup_msn_watch.py" with the data folder, compile_msnoise_C2.py, default.py, msnoise.py, and msnoise_mutations.py all in the same folder.\
 2) Modify data_location, data_output, start_date and end_date in compile_msnoise_C2.py\
 3) Run compile_msnoise_C2.py